 Greta Gerwig brings the entire March family to life like never before in a respectful but bracingly current version that is frequently funny, charming and heart-warming.
 It is never about anything other than the journey to adulthood of four sweet, clever young women, and in this sweeping, musical, romantic and grounded retelling, it is a delight to travel with them.

 In order to comply with government regulations and, more importantly, to keep you safe numbers are very limited.
 Please note:

-You are invited to the AGM of Brilley Village Hall on Tuesday 1st December at 7.30.p.m.
+You are invited to the AGM of Brilley Village Hall which is now on Tuesday 8th December at 7.30.p.m.